1. The Exchange Rate

 the shekel-dollar exchange rate, which represents its actual volatility,

-declined by about 2.8 percentage points in January, to 4.2 percent at the end
+increased by about 4.9 percentage points in March, to 8.8 percent at the end of

 The average level of implied

-percentage points, to 7.5 percent at the end of January.
+percentage point, to 8.1 percent at the end of March.

 In contrast, the implied volatility in